Insights for professional investors

 India Outlook: Equities

-Eastspring Investments points out that the Indian economy faces some cyclical challenges but says India’s equity market presents a structural opportunity.
+Eastspring Investments says India’s equity market presents a structural opportunity.
 “Ongoing reforms, rising urbanisation, and supply chain shifts are expected to support India’s economic and earnings growth over the longer term,” the asset manager states.

 Kenneth Ng, Portfolio Manager with the Asian Equities team at Lion Global Investors, sees India as “one of the structural stories of the coming decade”.
 “India has given 14% compounded returns over the last twenty years, and we see enough catalysts for it to still repeat that in the next twenty,” the portfolio manager says.